Kyoto Travel Guide: Eastern Kyoto, one of the most beautiful cities in Japan with its luscious gardens, serene rock display, and fabulous food.

 Click the image to enlarge

 Ginkaku-ji 銀閣寺 (read more)

-The garden are beautiful and peaceful and the Kannon Hall blends in perfectly, as though it belongs exactly where it sits.
-Besides enjoying the garden grounds, the sand garden and sculptures are also must see.
+The garden is beautiful and peaceful and the Kannon Hall blends in perfectly, as though it belongs exactly where it sits.
+Besides enjoying the garden grounds, the sand garden and sculptures are also must-see.

 Philosopher’s Path 哲学の道 (read more)

 As you exit Ginkaku-ji and reflect on its beauty, just a few blocks away is the beginning of the scenic Philosopher’s Path.
 The path is roughly 1 ¼ miles long (2km) and lined with cherry trees.
 This path is especially popular during the cherry blossom viewing season when it’s in full bloom.
 Along the path, there are a number of temples to see as well as shops and restaurants.
 This path was named because Japanese philosopher Nishida Kitaro used to meditate on the path as part of his daily walk to Kyoto University.
 At the end of the path, you will end up near Nanzenji.

 Nanzen-ji is an impressive temple ground built in 1264 (over 700 years ago).
 Emperor Kameyama loved the location so much that he built his detached palace here, and later on converted the palace to a zen temple in 1291.